-street right-of-way or screen them from view with appropriate landscaping, fencing, or masonry wall.

-- c.
-Locate antennae and satellite dishes toward the back of secondary roof slopes or on the rear roof slope. - Screen antennae and satellite dishes from view as much as practicable by placing behind chimneys, dormers, or in roof valleys. - Paint mechanical and utility equipment to blend with the building or landscape, if the existing color stands out. - f.
+- 1. Locate modern systems and equipment to minimize aesthetic impacts. - a.
+Place ground-mounted equipment, such as air-conditioning units, so it is not visible from the public street right-of-way or screen it from view with appropriate landscaping, fencing, or masonry wall. - b.
+Locate new utility systems, such as water, gas, and electric meters, so they are not visible from the public street right-of-way or screen them from view with appropriate landscaping, fencing, or masonry wall. - c.
+Locate antennae and satellite dishes toward the back of secondary roof slopes or on the rear roof slope. - d.
+Screen antennae and satellite dishes from view as much as practicable by placing behind chimneys, dormers, or in roof valleys. - e.
+Paint mechanical and utility equipment to blend with the building or landscape, if the existing color stands out. - f.
 Installing runs of ducts, pipes, or cables on the exterior of a building is not appropriate. - g.
 The installation of communication towers within the boundaries of the historic district is not appropriate. - 2.
-Install modern systems and equipment in a manner that avoids damage to historic materials and features.

-- When installing roof-mounted systems, use methods that do not damage historic fabric or require removal of character-defining features. - Install equipment in such a way that it can be easily removed in the future without damaging historic fabric. - c.
+Install modern systems and equipment in a manner that avoids damage to historic materials and features. - a.
+When installing roof-mounted systems, use methods that do not damage historic fabric or require removal of character-defining features. - b.
+Install equipment in such a way that it can be easily removed in the future without damaging historic fabric. - c.
 It is not appropriate to cut holes in features such as decorative cornices or rake boards to accommodate cables or modern systems or equipment. - 3.
-Install passive energy collection systems in a manner that does not diminish the character of the building. - Install freestanding or detached solar collectors in areas that are inconspicuous from the public street right-ofway. - Select a finish for exposed hardware, frames, and piping that blends with that of the primary building. - c.
+Install passive energy collection systems in a manner that does not diminish the character of the building. - a.
+Install freestanding or detached solar collectors in areas that are inconspicuous from the public street right-of-way. - b.
+Select a finish for exposed hardware, frames, and piping that blend with that of the primary building. - c.
 It is not appropriate to install framing systems with reflective surfaces.
 Matte finishes of black, brown, and gray may be appropriate.